Cray-HPE/docs-csm/operations/firmware/FASUpdate_Script.md

 To update the firmware, first create an authentication token.
 On most systems, this is created with the following command (`ncn-mw#`)

+Stopping the `FASUpdate` Script does not stop the underling action from stopping.
+To get status of the action use the [Cray CLI](FAS_CLI.md)

 ```bash
 export TOKEN=$(curl -s -S -d grant_type=client_credentials \
 -d client_id=admin-client -d client_secret=`kubectl get secrets admin-client-auth \